-Customer buying decision pathI moved to London in 1983 to start up a tech company after spending years as a successful sales person.
+I moved to London in 1983 to start up a tech company after spending years as a successful sales person.
 For years I had qualified prospects, created decks and wrote great content, chased appointments and networked, presented, and followed up.
-As I became an entrepreneur, I thought I understood buyers well-enough to become one.
+And I was a million-dollar producer.
+When I became an entrepreneur, I thought I understood buyers well-enough to become one.
 But I was wrong.

 SELLING VS BUYING

-My new role taught me the differences between selling and buying: I hadn’t realized the complexity of the Pre-Sales activity necessary to become a buyer.
+My new role taught me the differences between selling and buying.
+I hadn’t realized the complexity of the Pre-Sales activity necessary to become a buyer.
+Indeed, there were two buying processes: the buyer’s side and the seller’s side.

-Selling and buying, I quickly realized, are two different activities: different goals, different behaviors, different communication and thinking patterns, different types of responsibility.
-And before becoming a buyer myself, I hadn’t fully appreciated how severely the sales model limits who will buy by seeking only those with ‘need’ – the low hanging fruit, those who had completed their internal change management determinations and bought-in to any risks, any disruption, a new solution would bring to their environment.
+Before becoming a buyer myself, I hadn’t fully appreciated how severely the sales model limits who will buy by seeking only those with ‘need’ – the low hanging fruit, those who had completed their internal change management determinations and bought-in to any risks, any disruption, a new solution would bring to their environment.

 The act of making a purchase, I realized, was a risk/change management problem before it was a solution choice issue.
-Any needs I had were secondary to maintaining consistency and team agreements.
+Any needs I had as a potential buyer were secondary to maintaining consistency and team agreements.
 After all, we were doing ‘just fine’ without bringing in anything new.
+And because the sales model focuses on selling to ‘need’, it could only seek and close those folks who considered themselves buyers already (the low hanging fruit), overlooking those who could become buyers with some risk/change facilitation.

 THE JOB OF A BUYER

-By limiting my search to folks with ‘needs,’ I had overlooked an 8x larger audience of folks in the process of becoming buyers but not yet ready.
+As a seller, I limited my search to folks with ‘needs’ and overlooked an 8x larger audience of folks in the process of becoming buyers but not yet ready.
 Not to mention that my definition of ‘needs’ was often biased by my own needs to sell, and didn’t necessarily mean the person was a buyer.

 As a buyer, I had more to worry about than solving a problem.
 I had to take into account

-• the need for buy-in by all who involved in the ultimate solution,
+- the need for buy-in by all who involved in the ultimate solution,

-• the risk a change would bring,
+- the risk a change would bring,

-• the rules and brand of the company,
+- the rules and brand of the company,

-• the well-being of the employees and staff,
+- the well-being of the employees and staff,

-• how the problem got created to make sure it didn’t recur,
+- how the problem got created to make sure it didn’t recur,

-• the integrity of the product or service provided,
+- the integrity of the product or service provided,

-• the congruence and integrity of the status quo,
+- the congruence and integrity of the status quo,

-• the needs of the customers.
+- the needs of the customers.

-My challenge was to be better without losing what worked successfully, to ensure
+As a buyer, my challenge was to be better without losing what worked successfully, to ensure

 – everyone involved agreed to a common solution,